ikotarac/redux-scope/README.md

 }
 ```

-If you pass a collection of scopes to `createRootReducer`, it will create the root scope for you behind the scenes:
+If you pass a collection of scopes to `createRootReducer`, it will create the root scope (named `root`) for you behind the scenes:

 ```
 const rootReducer = createRootReducer([